ikozyr-intellective/devops.intellectivelab.com/enterprise-search/installing-uie.md

 	![uie-folder](.\images\image45.png)

-- Browse and upload the new configuration file and start the service again
+- Browse and upload the new configuration file and start the service again:

 	![uie-folder](.\images\image46.png)